-Receipts should be issued from a multicopy receipt book: the original receipt is given to the person remitting the funds, one copy stays with the cash and is attached to the cash collection documentation (cash receipts log), and one copy remains in the receipt book.
+A receipt is given to the person remitting the funds, one copy stays with the cash and is attached to the cash collection documentation (cash receipts log), and one copy remains in the receipt book.
 Both witnesses should sign the receipt log, indicating that they counted the funds together.
-All funds received should be kept in a locked, fireproof safe with restricted access until ready for deposit.
+All funds received should be kept in a locked, fireproof safe that is bolted securely to the ground with restricted access until ready for deposit.
+The receipt book should be kept separate from the cash and collection documents.